ahmerhm/HoosMarket/README.md

 # Marketplace for UVA Students

-# Project B-16 — Social Posts & Messaging Platform
+# Hoos Market — Social Posts & Messaging Platform

-**Project B-16** is a lightweight Django-based social posting and messaging platform designed for rapid development and deployment.
+**Hoos Market** is a lightweight Django-based social posting and messaging platform designed for rapid development and deployment.
 It provides user profiles, image-backed posts, threaded messaging, basic moderation tools, and an administrative dashboard — making it ideal for small communities and prototypes.

 ---